Investment Practices, Beliefs, Truisms

 Most of a stock’s movements, including declines, are normal variability and not worth spending any mental energy on.
 Much more important is to identify investments that don’t carry heavy risk of a permanent loss of capital.
 That means avoiding future bankruptcies and avoiding overvalued investments.

 Wall Street is a caveat emptor system.
-It doesn’t make sense for investors/retirees to be served by a firm that promotes investments or uses sell-side research, rather than a firm that develops its own independent research and approaches every investment with a high degree of skepticism.
+It may not make sense for investors/retirees to be served by a firm that promotes investments, uses sell-side research, rather than a firm that develops its own independent research and approaches every investment with a high degree of skepticism.

 Pricing power matters in business.